 Lend someone money at zero interest, and you don't make any profit from the deal.
 Therefore, you might assume that the loan doesn't have any tax implications for you.
 In many cases, though, you'd be wrong.
 The tax code expects you to charge a certain amount of interest for a loan—and even if you don't, you can be taxed as if you did.
 The IRS refers to this as "imputed interest."

 Every month, the IRS publishes a list of current Applicable Federal Rates, which reflect market conditions.
-For example, in June 2017, the AFR for loans of less than 3 years was 1.18%.
-If you loan someone money at no interest, or at 0.25%, or at any rate below 0.93%, you have to deal with imputed interest.
+For example, in May of 2023, the AFR for loans of less than 3 years, considered short-term, was 4.30%.
+If you loan someone money at no interest, or at 0.25%, or at any rate below 4.30%, you have to deal with imputed interest.

 How imputed interest works